fernando-duarte/econ1500-china-game/readme.md

 - Perform comprehensive end-to-end testing
 - Execute a mock classroom run-through with a smaller test group
 - Gather feedback and make necessary adjustments for stability and usability

+## Load Testing

+A load testing script and instructions are provided in the `load-testing/` directory.
+This allows you to simulate up to 100 users making HTTP and WebSocket requests to the backend, verifying real-time interactivity and server robustness.
+See `load-testing/README.md` for details on running and customizing the test.